-Yes, I’m a millennial and yes, I love avocado toast.
+Yes, I’m a millennial, and yes, I love avocado toast.
 I suppose I’m a cliche but let’s be honest, avocado toast is one of the few luxuries we have these days.
 None of us can afford to have a kid or buy a house, so can you just let us enjoy our avocado toast?
 Anyways, here are a few places in and around Denver that serve great avo toast:

 1201 E. 13th Ave. and 601 N. Broadway, Denver

 Starting with my favorite, Thump Coffee which started in Bend, Oregon with two locations there and having expanded to Denver with two locations here, has insanely good toast.
 The bread is by Jackson’s Corner sourdough bread— aka you can taste the freshness and that it’s crafted with care and expertise.
-Then it’s coated with quality butter, smashed avocado, sea salt and Aleppo crushed red pepper.
+Then it’s coated with quality butter, smashed avocado, sea salt, and Aleppo crushed red pepper.
 It melts in your mouth — it’s so simple yet so flavorful.
 You can also add a poached egg, but I’d argue it’s better plain.

 Alpine Modern Cafe

 904 College Ave. and 1048 Pearl St., Boulder

 I recently visited its College Avenue location, which I was drawn to by its beautiful facade and area with great views of the neighborhood and the Flatirons.
 Alpine Modern is just like its name — a modern, Nordic-style cafe.
 If you’re a lover of avocado toast, you must try this place.
 The menu consists of several varieties of tartine: prosciutto, smoked salmon, egg, nut butter, and of course, avocado.
 The avocado tartine is served with shaved radish, fresh dill, smoked paprika, and drizzled with a healthy serving of olive oil.
 Pair it with a CBD-infused coffee, and savor every last bite.

 2500 Larimer St., Denver